Uwamahoro-Enock/Community_Management/README.md

+# Using the app.

+upon logging in, use these default credentials to be able to access other pages:

+email: enockdev01@gmail.com
+password: 12345

+if login button doesn't  display anything, refresh and try to relog.

+on registrar page; register new member by following all instructions.

+hit the fetch button to retrieve the data of member you registered.

+insert the ID you used to register a member, the info. will display below.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.